Our Values

 Funding

-We can work with interested students to apply for salary awards under the PURA program
+I am happy to work with interested students to help them apply for salary awards under the PURA program or relevant scholarships

 How undergraduate research works in my group